Thursday, December 17, 2015

 A Tabu everyone should enjoy!

 In 2015 I watched three exceptional Bollywood movies.
 I mean the kind everyone should see: "Haider," "Drishyam," and "Talvar."
 A common denominator was Tabu.
 Some of my readers might have seen her in English films.
 "The Namesake." with Irrfan Khan where the two shared a Best Seduction award from the Alliance of Women Film Journalists.
-She also had small supporting role in "Life of Pi "where she played the main character's mother.
+She also had a small supporting role in "Life of Pi "where she played the main character's mother.
 The grownup narrator son was played by Irrfan Khan.

 Her provocative name was originally Tabassum Fatima Hashmi, born in 1971.
 She speaks Urdu, Hindi, Telegu and English.
 She could fairly be described as a stately beauty with class.